Here is an easy, gentle, and inexpensive all-natural cradle cap treatment that was an effective remedy to get rid of cradle cap on my babies.

 My children are prone to dry skin which usually manifests itself as eczema and/or cradle cap.
+It took a while to learn how to get rid of cradle cap.
 I tried to find the source of the skin irritations, but they don’t have allergies and it’s not environmental since we had babies while living in a few different homes.
-I tend to deal with dry skin myself so in the end I’m guessing it’s hereditary.
-Over the years I tried to remedy cradle cap with shampoos and creams for treating their scalps, but in the end it was an all-natural cradle cap treatment that worked best for my babies.
+I tend to deal with dry skin myself so I’m guessing it’s hereditary.
+Over the years I tried to remedy cradle cap with shampoos and creams for treating their scalps, but in the end, it was an all-natural cradle cap treatment that worked best for my babies.

 One baby didn’t have cradle cap, but he did have severely dry skin on his scalp.
 He scratched it while he was sleeping and no matter how close I trimmed his nails, he continued to scratch his scalp bloody.
 I combatted this problem in two ways.
 The first was to cover his hands with some stretchy socks that went up to his elbows, (or they fell off) the second was with my natural cradle cap remedy.